Stubble Quail

 The Stubble Quail is the only native quail species that can be legally hunted in Victoria.

-Approximately 175,000 Stubble Quail are harvested each year predominantly on private property in stubble paddocks and grasslands, however, 16 State Game Reserves are open to Stubble Quail hunting.
+Approximately 150,000 Stubble Quail are harvested each year, predominantly on private property in stubble paddocks and grasslands.
+16 State Game Reserves are open to Stubble Quail hunting.

-The Victorian Government announced the following arrangements for the 2023 Stubble Quail hunting season.
+The arrangements for the 2024 Stubble Quail hunting season are as follows:

-Open season: from Wednesday, 26 April and close on Tuesday, 30 May 2023.
-Hunting is permitted from 8:00am until 30 minutes after sunset for the whole of the season.
+Open season: the season opens on Saturday, 6 April and closes on Sunday, 30 June 2024.
+Hunting is permitted from 30 minutes before sunrise until 30 minutes after sunset throughout the season.

 Bag limit: maximum 20 birds per day.

-Hunting Method: shotgun only, not exceeding 12 gauge.
-Lead shot may be used.
-However, we encourage hunters to use non-toxic shot as it is less harmful to the environment.
-Gundogs may also be used to hunt Stubble Quail.
+Hunting Methods: shotgun only, not exceeding 12 gauge.
+Lead shot may be used for the 2024 season.
+However, we encourage hunters to use non-toxic shot as it is less harmful to the environment and human health.
+It is proposed that lead shot will be banned for Stubble Quail hunting from 2025.

-Use of electronic Stubble Quail callers is prohibited for the 2023 Stubble Quail season.
+The use of electronic Stubble Quail callers is prohibited for the 2024 Stubble Quail season.
 Please see FAQs below.

 (Photo provided by Field & Game Australia)